openhab/openhab-addons/bundles/org.openhab.binding.kostalinverter/README.md

 * PLENTICORE plus 10.0 (with or without battery attached)

 Others may be supported (like future devices using the same SCB or offering the same Web API, branded OEM devices, ...), but they were not tested!

-Kostal bindings to third generation devices require Java's strong cryptography to be enabled in order to establish connections.
-In case you are allowed to use strong cryptography in your country, you can achieve this by modifying the $JAVA_HOME/jre/lib/security/java.security file (find the line *crypto.policy=limited* and set it to *unlimited*).
-If you're using the official openHAB docker image you may also enable Java's strong cryptography by specifying an environment variable *CRYPTO_POLICY="unlimited"*.

 ## Discovery